mikemccaffrey/maybe/README.md

 * Calling a method on null when the previous method did not return an expected object.
 * Calling a method that doesn't exist on the current object.
 * Trying to access the first element of an unexpectedly empty array.
-* Trying to access an entity field that does not exist in the current object.
+* Trying to access a field that does not exist in the current Drupal entity.

 In any of these cases, the Maybe object returns null, so it can be used whenever the lack of a result won't cause problems.

 ## Usage

-Instead of calling object methods on a drupal entity, you instead call them on a new Maybe object, and then use the return function to get the resulting object or value at the end:
+Instead of calling object methods on a Drupal entity, you instead call them on a new Maybe object, and then use the return function to get the resulting object or value at the end:
 ```php
 use Drupal\maybe\Maybe;
 ...